Heinrich Gotthold Arnold

-Heinrich Gotthold Arnold (4 March 1785 in Lomnitz, Wachau – 3 May 1854 in Dresden) was a German painter.
+Heinrich Gotthold Arnold (4 March 1785 – 3 May 1854) was a German painter.

 Life

 Arnold was born in 1785 at Lomnitz, near Radeberg in Saxony.
-He was a pupil of Schubert at the Dresden Art Academy, and studied the works of Titian, Guido Reni, and other great masters in the Dresden Gallery.
-He painted figural scenes with little girls, older women, soldiers a.s.o., portraits and sacred subjects for churches in Saxony and Poland.
+He was a pupil of Johann David Schubert at the Dresden Art Academy, and studied the works of Titian, Guido Reni, and other great masters in the Dresden Gallery.
+He painted figural scenes with little girls, older women, soldiers, portraits and sacred subjects for churches in Saxony and Poland.
 He became a professor at the Dresden Academy of Fine Arts himself and died in Dresden in 1854.

 His self portrait is in the collection of the Dresden Art Gallery of New Masters.